sishenyuan/NDNC-Net/README.md

 # Methods Pipeline

-The methods for generating the dataset for the NDNC-Net model, the specific working principles and the evaluation of the model's image restoration capabilities can all be found in the paper.
-The dataset generation method and the working principles of the NDNC-Net model are illustrated in the diagram below.
+The methods for generating the dataset for the NDNC-Net model, the specific working principles, and the evaluation of the model's image restoration capabilities are all detailed in the paper.
+The diagram below illustrates the dataset generation method and the working principles of the NDNC-Net model.

 ![image](shematic.png)